 Property Assessed Clean Energy (PACE).
-AACOG administers PACE for 14 cities and counties in its service area.
+AACOG administers PACE programs for 16 cities and counties in its service area.
 PACE provides low-cost, long-term financing for energy efficiency improvements to commercial properties.
-Five PACE projects have closed in the region, ranging from under \$200,000 to \$28 million.
+Eight PACE projects have closed in the region, ranging from under \$200,000 to \$48 million.

 Regional Energy Management Program.
-AACOG is developing a regional energy management program for local governments to learn more about energy efficiency technologies and incentives.
+AACOG administers a regional energy management program for local governments to learn more about energy efficiency technologies and incentives - particularly those offered by the State Energy Conservation Office.
 AACOG will host a series of informational workshops, roundtables, and other events about a wide range of topics to be informed by a regional survey.
 This program will promote PACE, hazard mitigation planning, building codes, benchmarking, and more.

 Smoking Vehicle Reporting Program.
-This year AACOG will be launching a regional smoking vehicle reporting program to empower residents to report vehicles they see emitting visible smoke for more than 10 seconds, which is a violation of state law.
+AACOG operates a regional smoking vehicle reporting system to empower residents to report vehicles they see emitting visible smoke for more than 10 seconds, which is a violation of state law.
 Violators will receive a written notice of the violation, a reference to the state statute, and resources on incentives or programs to assist with vehicle repair or replacement.
-This program is intended to replace the statewide program that ended in 2017, and will be modeled after a similar program at the North Central Texas Council of Governments.
+This program is modeled after a similar program at the North Central Texas Council of Governments.